-Giving Tuesday—the Tuesday after Thanksgiving each year in the U.S.—is an annual celebration in the nonprofit world.
+Giving Tuesday—the Tuesday after Thanksgiving each year in the U.S.—is an annual celebration of giving to others.
 It is a day filled with generosity following Black Friday weekend that tends toward materialism.
 Many nonprofits spend weeks or even months preparing for a season of giving that often kicks off with Giving Tuesday, and churches can participate as well, inspiring their congregations to be more generous.
-Here are some ideas for ways churches can participate in Giving Tuesday.
+Here are some ideas for how churches can participate in Giving Tuesday.

 Does your church already partner with a nonprofit organization in your community?
 Giving Tuesday is an ideal opportunity to encourage people in your congregation to get involved.
 Highlight the organization for a few weeks leading up to the event and point people to their website so they can give.
 You could also spark the conversation about serving the community and how members can start volunteering with the nonprofit throughout the year.